For every Ferrari, there are a dozen bankrupt companies that tried, unsuccessfully, to enter the supercar game.

 Photo Credit: Cizeta/Carstyling.ru

 Why it ruled: Way before the NSX was pronounced Japan's first supercar, there was the Dome Zero.
 Dome got started building race cars (Dome is the company that helped Toyota get started at Le Mans back in the ‘80s), and they tried their hand at making a supercar in '78 and ‘79.
 The Dome Zero (and then P2) looked cooler than a Countach, but only had a 150-horsepower Datsun straight-six.
 The company couldn't get the car approved for road use, but licensing Dome Zero toys gave them money to go racing.
+Why it ruled: Lotec was pretty much the king at building supercar vaporware in the ‘90s.
+They came from Germany, were made out of carbon fiber, and had twin-turbo Mercedes engines.
+Production numbers couldn't have exceeded the single digits, but they claimed 800 to 1,000 horsepower and top speeds of 268 miles an hour.
+Not that any of this has been verified, but damn did the Sirius and the Lotec C1000 look

 The company claimed to be in business in '09, but the last one we saw was one was sitting dejected in a North Carolina dealership.